Bamit-2021/Forecasting-Demand-for-Optimized-Inventory-Planning/README.md

 ### **Next 14 Days Prediction of Demands:**

-From the above graph we can analyse that daywise prediction of demands are getting good results from 30-06-2018 to 13-07-2018.
+From the above graph, we can see that the daywise prediction of demands is getting good results from 30-06-2018 to 13-07-2018.

 ```
 2018-06-30	1.129260e+06